-For the fiscal year ended June 30, 2011, the eighth year of operations for the District, the financial data presented above is for analysis and comparison of significant variances relative to assets, liabilities, net assets, revenues, and expenses.
+For the fiscal year ended June 30, 2012, the ninth year of operations for the District, the financial data presented above is for analysis and comparison of significant variances relative to assets, liabilities, net assets, revenues, and expenses.

-- Total assets at June 30, 2011 were \$2,430,367 consisting primarily of cash and investments of \$1,587,344 and capital assets, net of accumulated depreciation, of \$582,309.
-Cash and investments increased \$217,825 primarily due to an increase in property tax revenues. - The total liabilities of \$1,902,188 were comprised of current obligations for educational and general expenses and long-term liabilities for capital leases payable. - The increase in educational and general expenses of \$723,922 was primarily due to grant-related spending of the American Recovery and Reinvestment Act (ARRA) Worker Training and Placement grant and the Fund for the Improvement of Postsecondary Education grant. - The increase in program revenues in the amount of \$580,268 was a result of one-time grant funding for the improvement of postsecondary education and ARRA funding for worker training and placement. - The increase in general revenues of \$261,458 is primarily due to an increase in property tax revenues.
-Property taxes increased by \$267,246 as a result of an increase in the property tax rate. - There was an increase of \$394,419 in net assets for the year ended June 30, 2011 primarily due to an increase in property tax revenue.
+- Total assets at June 30, 2012, were \$10,291,311 consisting primarily of cash and investments of \$1,820,504 and capital assets, net of accumulated depreciation, of \$8,222,965.
+Cash and investments increased \$233,160 primarily due to total revenue exceeding total expenses.
+Capital assets, net of accumulated depreciation, increased by \$7,640,656 primarily due to Gila County's transfer of land and buildings of \$659,001 and \$7,093,070, respectively, for the Gila Pueblo (Globe) and Payson campuses. - The total liabilities of \$1,743,318 comprised current obligations for educational and general expenses and long-term liabilities for capital leases payable.
+The current liabilities decreased by a net amount of \$158,870 primarily due to a decrease in the intergovernmental educational programs and services contract payable at year-end. - The decrease in education and general expenses of \$355,869 was primarily due to onetime grant-related spending for the Improvement of Postsecondary Education incurred in the prior year.

+- The decrease in program revenues is primarily due to a decrease in operating grants and contracts revenue.
+The operating grants and contracts decreased by \$423,618 as a result of one-time grant funding for the Improvement of Postsecondary Education received in the prior year. - The increase in general revenues is primarily because of an increase in the property tax rate and the transfer of land and buildings from Gila County. - There was an increase of \$8,019,814 in net assets for the year ended June 30, 2012, primarily because of reductions in education and general expenses due to a decrease in student enrollment.
+The increase was also a result of an increase in general revenues.